 MediaPortal 2 is an open-source media player that is primarily designed to work with – and improve the utility of – hardware such as a DVR, Blu-ray player, or a TV Tuner.
 Besides playing media from a connected player with greater ease, MediaPortal 2, also fetches information related to DVD movies and TV shows from IMDb automatically as well as saves this information so that it can be retrieved and readily displayed when you watch the same movie or listen to the same album again.

 Apart from supporting a wide range of TV cards – including the analog ones like ATSC and DVB, as well as DVR and disc players, MediaPortal also organizes your image files.
 Like Kodi, MediaPortal supports a variety of plug-ins which will let you listen to online radio, check the weather, read the news, or use a mobile device to control the media center over Wi-Fi.

 The developer behind MediaPortal 2 claims that it has been built ground up and is much better than the first generation of the software.
 The only limitations of MediaPortal 2 are that it is dependent on external hardware if you want to utilize better and is currently only available on Windows.
 Still, when it comes to managing offline media it is one of the best if not the best Kodi alternatives on the market right now.

 Platform Availability: Windows

-If no-fuss media streaming capability to DLNA compatible devices is all you want, Universal Media Server is going to serve you just fine.
-It has an extremely simple UI, and can be set up fairly easily.
-Universal Media Server supports streaming to a huge variety of devices, and can transcode most of audio, video, and image formats without any configuration.
+If no-fuss media streaming via DLNA-compatible devices is all that you want, Universal Media Server is going to serve you just fine.
+It has an extremely simple UI and can be set up fairly easily.
+It supports streaming to a huge variety of devices and can transcode most of the audio, video, and image formats without any configuration.
 Among its many features are bit-rate adjustment according to network speed, and a web interface to work even with devices that don’t have DLNA support.